-This is used to configure the various profiles available to you for wireless connections.
+The Profile tab is used to configure the various profiles available to you for wireless connections.
 The Profile tab contains some of the same fields as the Status tab, but unlike the Status tab, all of the fields in the Profile tab are alterable.
 Figure 2 shows the screen layout of the profile tab.